-Appendix
+8 Appendix

-I. Functional range of the trigger unit
+Functional range of the trigger unit

-Connector Function Trigger Out 1 Output of trigger signals.
-The signals are generated in the scan Trigger Out 2 head.
+Connector Function Trigger out 1 Trigger out 2 Output of trigger signals.
+The signals are generated in the scan head.
 The refresh rate of these ports is 1 MHz.
-Trigger Out 3 • Trigger Out 4 The ports are electrically isolated from the scanner.
-Trigger Out 5 Trigger Out 6 The IO/standard is LVTTL (0 V3.3 V) without external power sup- Trigger Out 7 ply and TTL (0 V5 V) with an external power supply.
-Trigger Out 8 Sync Out 1 Output of trigger signals.
-The signals are generated in the scan Sync Out 2 head and have direct connections to the scan head.
 The ports are electrically isolated from the scanner.
-The IO/standard is IV/TTI /OV 22V/ without outernal newer supply The IO/standard is LVTTL (0 V3.3 V) without external power supply and TTL (0 V5 V) with an external power supply.
-Sync Out 50 Ohm 1 Sync Out 50 Ohm 1 / 2 put out the same signal as Sync Out 1/2.
-Sync Out 50 Ohm 2 Sync out 50 onin 1 / 2 put out the same signal as Sync out 1/2.
-Sync out 30 onin 2 They have the capability to drive 50 Ohm loads.
-They have the supushity to arrive so offin locate.
-The ports are electrically isolated from the scanner. . , Sync Out NIM 1 Output of the selected Sync In signal.
+Trigger out 3 The IO/standard is LVTTL (0V3.3V) with no external power supply and TTL (0V5V) with an external power Trigger out 4 supply.
+Trigger out 5 Trigger out 6 Trigger out 7 Trigger out 8 Sync out 1 Sync out 2 Output of trigger signals.
+The signals are generated in the scanhead and have direct connections to the scanhead.
+The ports are electrically isolated from the scanner.
+The IO/standard is LVTTL (0 V3.3 V) with no external power supply and TTL (0 V5 V) with an external power supply Sync Out 50 Ω 1 Sync Out 50 Ω 1/2 are putting out the same signal as Sync out 1/2.
+They have got the capability to drive 50 Ω loads.
+Sync Out 50 Ω 2 The ports are electrically isolated from the scanner.
+Sync Out NIM 1 Output of the selected Sync In signal.
 NIM standard.
-Sync Out NIM 2 Output of the selected Sync Out 1 NIM standard.
+Sync Out NIM 2 Output of the selected Sync out 1 NIM standard.
 Sync In 1 Input signals for synchronizing the scanner with an MP laser.
 Sync In 2 Trigger In 1 Inputs for external trigger signals.
-Trigger In 2 The compliant vate of these moute is 1 MHz The sampling rate of these ports is 1 MHz.
-The IO/standard is LVTTL (0 V3.3 V) with no external power supply and TTL (0 V5 V) with an external power supply.
-Optional Trigger I/O and the first of t Internal Connector J6 Scan head / Trigger box Connection to the scan head.
-Scan neau / myyer nox Connection to the Scan nead.
+Trigger In 2 The sampling rate of these ports is 1 MHz.
+The IO/standard is LVTTL (0V3.3V) with no external power supply and TTL (0V5V) with an external power supply Optional Trigger I/O Internal Connector J6 Scanhead/Triggerbox Connection to the scanhead.

-II.
-Connectors and explanations
+П Connectors and explanations

-Naming on Trigger Unit Application/Use E-Phys Assignment/Use → connection at DAQ Box
+Naming on Trigger unit Application/Use E-Phys-Assignment/Use → connection at DAQ-Box

-Sync In 1 / 50 Ohm (SMB) not in use
+Sync in 1/50 Ohm (SMB) Not in use

-Sync In 2 / 50 Ohm (SMB) not in use
+Sync in 2/50 Ohm (SMB) Not in use

-Trigger In 1 (SMB) LDM in Trigger in 1
+Trigger in 1 (SMB) LDM in Trigger in 1

-Trigger In 2 (SMB) LDM/FCS in Trigger in 2
+Trigger in 2 (SMB) LDM/ FCS in Trigger in 2

-Trigger Out 1 (SMB) LDM out 1 EP out 1
+Trigger out 1 (SMB) LDM out 1 EP out 1

-Trigger Out 2 (SMB) LDM out 2 EP out 2
+Trigger out 2 (SMB) LDM out 2 EP out 2

-Trigger Out 3 (SMB) LDM out 3 EP out 3
+Trigger out 3 (SMB) LDM out 3 EP out 3

-Trigger Out 4 (SMB) LDM out 4 EP out 4
+Trigger out 4 (SMB) LDM out 4 EP out 4

-Trigger Out 5 (SMB) FCS trigger out Sample clock → connect to "CTR 0 OUT"
+Trigger out 5 (SMB) FCS Trigger out Sample clock → connect to "CTR 0 OUT"

-Trigger Out 6 (SMB) Frame trigger (FLIM trigger) Frame trigger
+Trigger out 6 (SMB) Frame Trigger (FLIM Trigger) Frame Trigger

-Trigger Out 7 (SMB) Line trigger (FLIM trigger) Line trigger
+Trigger out 7 (SMB) Line Trigger (FLIM Trigger) Line Trigger

-Trigger Out 8 (SMB) Frame trigger (for ROI spectrometer) Data Acquisition Start → connect to "AI START"
+Trigger out 8 (SMB) Frame Trigger (for ROI Spectrometer) Data Acquisition Start → connect to "AI START"

-Sync Out 1 (SMB) Pixel enable (FLIM trigger) for short wiring
+Sync out 1 (SMB) Pixel Enable (FLIM Trigger) for short wiring

-Sync Out 2 (SMB) Pixel clock 40 MHz (clock generator) for short wiring
+Sync out 2 (SMB) Pixel Clock 40 MHz (clock generator) for short wiring

-Sync Out 1 / NIM (BNC) not DC isolated
+Sync out 1/NIM (BNC) Not DC isolated

-Sync Out 2 / NIM (BNC) not DC isolated
+Sync out 2/NIM (BNC) Not DC isolated

-Sync Out 1 / 50 Ohm (BNC) Pixel enable (FLIM trigger)
+Sync out 1/50 Ohm (BNC) Pixel Enable (FLIM Trigger)

-Sync Out 2 / 50 Ohm (BNC) Pixel clock 40 MHz
+Sync out 2/50 Ohm (BNC) Pixel Glock 40 MHz